LambethFoodbank/foodbankapp/docs/concurrency.md

 * Refs in Admin Tables:
    * When inserting or editing rows that include refs (like `time_slots` for `collection_centres`), store the original `last_updated` of the parent row in memory (`originalTimestampsRef`) and include it on update.

-   * On conflict, show the standard concurrency message and reset state by re-fetching both the parent and its ref rows.
+   * On conflict, show the standard concurrency message and reset state by re-fetching both the parent and its ref rows when we exit edit mode, or on reload.

 ---